-Since 1 January 2017, the payments and royalty tariffs from extracted minerals are regulated by Act No. 89/2016 Coll., which amends Act No. 44/1988 Coll., on Mineral protection and use, as amended and by Government Provision No. 98/2016 Coll., on the royalty tariffs.
+The payments and royalty tariffs from extracted minerals are regulated by Act No. 88/2021 Coll., which amends Act No. 44/1988 Coll., on Mineral protection and use, as amended and by Government Provision No. 98/2016 Coll., on the royalty tariffs.

-The royalty tariffs from extracted minerals for individual sub-bases of reimbursement stipulated in the Government Regulation amounts at most to 10% of the market price per unit of quantity for each species of extracted minerals.
+The royalty tariffs from extracted minerals for individual sub-bases of reimbursement stipulated in the Government Regulation amounts at most to 10% of the market price per unit of quantity for each species of extracted minerals or individual utility components.
 A calendar year is the payment period.